tymyrddin/purple/source/docs/making-of/purple-team/coordination.md

 The costs are real: risk of confusion, inappropriate response, and operational disruption.
 This mode requires careful scoping and safety controls.
 It also provides delayed learning, because the debrief happens after the exercise is complete rather than during it.

-The [PSL](../../foundations/problem-solving/index.rst) note: this mode puts the most stress on the political layer.
+The [problem solving](../../foundations/problem-solving/index.rst) note: this mode puts the most stress on the political layer.
 The blue team discovering that it did not detect a significant simulated attack, in a mode where it had no warning, can trigger the defensive reactions that prevent learning.
 The debrief facilitation here is the most demanding.

 ## Continuous purple teaming